Natural Tick Repellent Spray: The Protocol That Works For Me

 Learn more about the author

-Beyond essential oils, a military-tested, research-backed natural tick repellent spray protocol using MSM and DMSO that creates layered protection from the inside out.
+Beyond essential oils, a military-tested, research-backed natural tick repellent spray protocol using botanical essential oils, internal MSM, internal allicin, and a DMSO castor oil roller that creates layered protection from the inside out.

 The MSM powder I use in this recipe.
 Doctor’s Best with OptiMSM is food-grade, pure sulfur with nothing added.